Gif-NotGif/Example-Discord-Bot/README.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Click "New Application" and give it a name
 3. Go to the "Bot" section in the left sidebar
-4. Click "Add Bot" and confirm
-5. Under the TOKEN section, click "Reset Token" and copy your bot token
+4. Under the TOKEN section, click "Reset Token" and copy your bot token

+> [!WARNING]
-6. **Important:** Keep this token secret!
+> Important: Keep this token secret!

-**Bot Permissions:**
-- Under the "Bot" section, enable the following **Privileged Gateway Intents** if needed (not required for this simple bot)
-- For this bot, default intents are sufficient

 **Inviting the Bot to Your Server:**
 1. Go to the "OAuth2" > "URL Generator" section